 As Avon County Commissioner, I am the senior operational volunteer within the County of Avon.
 Working closely with the Chair of the County Trustees board, my role is to provide strategic vision, leadership and operational effectiveness to the County.
 I achieve this with support of the nine District Commissioners, my Deputies and Assistant County Commissioners.

 I have personally been involved in scouting since a young boy and have had experience of working with all the sections.
-Whilst the role is time consuming it is also very rewarding to see more and more young people being able to join our wonderful movement and gain lifelong experiences.
+Whilst the role is time-consuming it is also extremely rewarding to see young people being able to join our wonderful movement and gain lifelong experiences.

 Deputy County Commissioners